OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

 Configuration options
 ---------------------

-COG Overview creation can be configured with the :ref:`raster.gtiff` driver configuration options (typically specified with ``--config NAME VALUE`` syntax)
+By default the COG driver creates overviews with the same compression method than the full resolution image.
+The default behavior can be changed with the :ref:raster.gtiff driver configuration options (typically specified with --config NAME VALUE syntax).

 -  **`COMPRESS_OVERVIEW`**:  See `Creation Options COMPRESS <#creation-options>`__ section.
    Set the compression type to use for overviews